ucaiado/cpp-system-monitor/README.md

 ### Install
 To set up your environment to run the code in this repository, start by cloning this project using the `--recurse-submodules` flag.
-Afterward, install Docker in your machine.
+Afterward, install Docker on your machine.
 Finally, run the following commands.
+This will start a starter monitor without the code implemented yet.
 ```shell
 $ make docker-build
 $ make basic-monitor